 Felix Cavaliere’s Rascals

 The message has always been to stand for peace, love, and happiness.
-For legendary singer songwriter, FELIX CAVALIERE, making people feel good is primary to his illustrious 50-year career that includes the Rock & Roll Hall of Fame, Songwriter Hall of Fame, Vocal Group Hall of Fame and Grammy Hall of Fame.
+For legendary singer songwriter, FELIX CAVALIERE, making people feel good is primary to his illustrious 50-year career that includes the Rock & Roll Hall of Fame, Songwriter Hall of Fame, Vocal Group Hall of Fame, and Grammy Hall of Fame.
 Few artists can claim they defined a generation; FELIX CAVALIERE continues to remind us to keep listening for the world’s beauty.

-Early in 1965, FELIX CAVALIERE formed the "Young Rascals" with Dino Danelli, Eddie Brigati and Gene Cornish.
+Early in 1965, FELIX CAVALIERE formed the ‘Young Rascals’ with Dino Danelli, Eddie Brigati, and Gene Cornish.
 That October, they caught the attention of promoter/manager Sid Bernstein with their high-energy set at Long Island’s elite club, Barge.
-Signed to Atlantic Records, and now called The Rascals, they released mega hit “Good Lovin’" that struck No. 1 in February 1966.
-They followed suit with a string of hits like “I’ve Been Lonely Too Long,” “Groovin’" (No. 1 in 1967), “How Can I Be Sure,” “A Girl Like You,” “A Beautiful Morning,” and “People Got to Be Free” (No. 1 in 1968).
-The Rascals are considered the best "blue-eyed soul" group to come out of the 1960s, as well as one of the groups with the most record sales.
+Signed to Atlantic Records, and now called The Rascals, the mega hit “Good Lovin’” struck No. 1 in February 1966.
+They followed suit with a string of hits like “I’ve Been Lonely Too Long,” “Groovin’(No. 1 in 1967), “How Can I Be Sure,” “A Girl Like You,” “A Beautiful Morning,” and “People Got to Be Free” (No. 1 in 1968).
+The Rascals are considered the best ‘blue-eyed soul’ group to come out of the 1960s, as well as one of the groups with the most record sales.

-By the early '70s, The Rascals experimented with more jazz-influenced sounds, and moved to Columbia Records.
+By the early 70s, The Rascals experimented with more jazz-influenced sounds, and moved to Columbia Records.
 The Rascals disbanded in 1972.
 FELIX CAVALIERE’s solo career thrived during this decade.
 He released his self-titled debut album with Todd Rundgren at the producer helm.
-His follow-up albums were Destiny (1974), Castles in the Air (1979) (Castle in the Air produced another Top 40 hit: “Only a Heart Sees,” which reached No. 2), "Dreams in Motion" (1994), and, in 2008, he collaborated with Stax guitar legend, Steve Crooper, on the Grammy-nominated "Nudge it Up a Notch," and again in 2010 with Midnight Flyer.
+His follow-up albums were Destiny (1974), Castles in the Air (1979) (Castle in the Air produced another Top 40 hit – “Only a Heart Sees” reached No. 2), Dreams in Motion (1994) and in 2008 he collaborated with Stax guitar legend, Steve Crooper, on the Grammy-nominated Nudge it Up a Notch and again in 2010 with Midnight Flyer.